 New Tablet for Piano

-Until the past few days, I've been using my 11 inch Kindle for this purpose.
-Well...
-I use this Kindle for many purposes but this was yet another purpose for my Kindle.
-An 11" screen sounds like a full page size but, unfortunately, screens are measured across the diagonal from corner to corner so this "11 inch" screen was really only 5-3/4" x 9-3/4"... so, it is just slightly larger than a half sheet of A4 paper (or a loose leaf page).
+An 11" screen sounds like a typical full page size but, unfortunately, screens are measured across diagonally from corner to corner so this "11 inch" screen was really only 5-3/4" x 9-3/4"... so, it is just slightly larger than a half sheet of A4 paper (or a loose leaf page).
 This is far too small for my old eyes!
-The fact is, most sheet music is around 9"x12" and I have been having difficulty reading this size too.
-Now, on this 11" tablet, I was seeing only half a page at a time to get to an acceptable magnification.
+The fact is, most sheet music is around 9"x12" and I have been having difficulty reading this size too in recent years.
+On my 11" Kindle, I was seeing only half a page at a time in order to get to an acceptable magnification.
+This wasn't working.

 So, a week ago I was searching again and saw a 14.3" tablet that was one of those "paper" tablets.
 It resembles a sheet of paper with its slightly textured and anti-glare surface.
-Glare was another huge problem I was struggling with using my Kindle!
+Glare was another huge problem I was struggling with when using my Kindle!

 These types of large paper tables are used primarily by artists.
 The stylus to tablet surface feels more natural like pen or pencil to paper.